 We know how frustrating it can be at a time like this, but we’ve seen it a lot before, and we’ll likely see it more in the future.
 Once the processing is complete, the claimant will receive a Notice of Award letter detailing all the payment information such as monthly benefit amount, Social Security back payment amount owed, when monthly checks will start and how much was paid to the attorney, if you made use of one.

 The disability process as a whole is very frustrating.
 It’s best not to fight it alone.
 That’s why so many people turn to the team at Jan Dils Attorneys at Law to get the benefits they deserve.
 From start to finish we have the people and the passion for getting you the benefits you deserve.
+Jan Dils has an excellent name as a Personal injury lawyer in WV as well.

 Call us today for a free consultation from our Social Security lawyers from North Carolina And West Virginia.
 Our toll-free number is 1-877-526-3457.
 If you can’t talk right now, fill out this form, and a representative will call you at a more convenient time.